MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

     - Step 2.2
     - ...

-For single-job pipelines, you can omit the container "jobs" since there are only steps.
+For single-job pipelines, you can omit the container for jobs because there are only steps.
 Also, many options shown here are optional and have good defaults, so your YAML definitions are unlikely to include all of them.